Volkswagen Tiguan SUV - MPG, running costs & CO2

 The Volkswagen Tiguan doesn't have class-leading economy figures, but they're reasonable for the compact SUV class and shouldn't be too hard to stomach. a Nissan Qashqai has smaller engines and – with its greater economy – it’ll be slightly cheaper to run than the Tiguan.

-New 'twin-dosing' technology for the Tiguan's diesels helps reduce harmful emissions and the Tiguan eHybrid plug-in will be desirable for company-car drivers thanks to its ability to shrink Benefit-in-Kind (BiK) bills.
+New 'twin-dosing' technology for the diesels’ AdBlue system helps reduce harmful emissions and the Tiguan eHybrid plug-in will be desirable for company-car drivers thanks to its ability to shrink Benefit-in-Kind (BiK) bills.

 Volkswagen Tiguan MPG & CO2

-When equipped with front-wheel drive and the 148bhp version of the 2.0-litre diesel engine (a 187bhp version is also available), the Tiguan emits 146-155g/km of CO2 and returns around 50mpg in pre-facelift guise.
-The updated version of the 148bhp diesel with four-wheel drive returns up to 46.1mpg and emits just under 170g/km of CO2.
+When equipped with front-wheel drive and the 148bhp version of the 2.0-litre diesel engine, the Tiguan emits around 150g/km of CO2 and returns 50-53mpg.
+With four-wheel drive and a seven-speed automatic gearbox it returns up to 45mpg and emits 164g/km of CO2.
 The 113bhp 1.6-litre diesel engine was discontinued in 2020.

-The 148bhp 1.5-litre petrol engine is only available in front-wheel drive and returns up to 44.8mpg with CO2 emissions of 143 to 152g/km.
+The 148bhp 1.5-litre petrol engine is only available in front-wheel drive and returns up to 44.5mpg with CO2 emissions from 144g/km.
 This engine sits towards the higher end of BiK tax bandings for company car drivers.

-All Tiguans cost £150 a year to tax, but if you add enough options to a top-spec model to push its price above £40,000, you'll pay a £325 surcharge the first five times you tax the car, making for a total of £475 a year during that period.
+Almost all Tiguans incur the standard VED rate but if you add enough options to a top-spec model to push its price above £40,000, you'll have to pay the additional annual surcharge for the first five times you tax the car.
+The eHybrid is liable for the discounted VED rate as it's classed as an Alternative Fuel Vehicle (AFV).

 Insuring the Tiguan should be relatively affordable, as it sits in groups 11-27 out of 50; models in higher trim levels and with more powerful engines obviously inhabit the higher end of that range.
 By comparison, the Mazda CX-5 runs from groups 17 to 23, while the BMW X1 starts in group 25 and rises considerably as you head up through the range.